 However, you don’t need to worry about that update.
 If you need a tool right now for creativity or productivity, you should not hesitate.
 The 5K screen on here still looks incredible.
 It does feel outdated due to the large bezels, but a new nanotexture matte glass does make it look good.
 This helps in dramatically reducing glare.

-There are various configurations available with this 2020 27″ iMac.
+Furthermore, are various configurations available with this 2020 27″ iMac.
 The processor ranges from a six-core 10th gen core i5, all the way up to the ten-core i9 processors.
 Graphics are also updated thanks to the Radeon 5000 series.
 Hard drives are long gone, and Apple has replaced them with SSDs.
-You can go from 256 all the way up to 8TB of fast SSD storage.
+So, you can go from 256 all the way up to 8TB of fast SSD storage.

 As usual, you get four USB-A ports at the back and two Thunderbolt 3 Type-C ports.
 Fortunately, the Facetime camera has been updated to 1080p, which was long overdue.
 As much as we love this iMac, there is one big issue.